Point What You Mean: Visually Grounded Instruction Policy: METHOD

 As shown in Equ~\eqref{eq:full_dataset}, this unified corpus allows the model to benefit from both modalities: visually grounded samples improve spatial disambiguation, while text-only samples preserve strong instruction-following behavior when explicit visual grounding is unnecessary.

+\paragraph{Training Configuration} We fine-tune the $\pi_{0.5}$ backbone for 20k steps per task with batch size 512.
+We use AdamW optimizer with learning rate $5 \times 10^{-5}$ and constant schedule.
+The training objective is the flow-matching loss from the base model.
+The text-to-visual-grounding ratio in our training data is 1:0.42, ensuring the model maintains strong text-only capabilities while learning visual grounding.

 \paragraph{Interactive Visual Grounding at Inference Time} At inference time, \ourvla supports two complementary forms of interactive visual grounding.
-The first mode offers highly interactive and precise control: the user directly manipulates a GUI that displays the overhead view, draws a bounding box on the desired target, and optionally provides a short textual command (e.g., “pick up” or “place here”), producing a clear and unambiguous grounded instruction $(l_t, \tilde{I}_{g,0})$.
-The second mode enables natural, human-like interaction: a MLLM observes the scene together with human pointing or other gestural cues and automatically predicts a bounding box around the indicated object, which is then combined with the user’s verbal command to form the grounded instruction.
+The first mode offers highly interactive and precise control: the user directly manipulates a GUI that displays the overhead view, draws a bounding box on the desired target, and optionally provides a short textual command (e.g., "pick up" or "place here"), producing a clear and unambiguous grounded instruction $(l_t, \tilde{I}_{g,0})$.
+The second mode enables natural, human-like interaction: a MLLM observes the scene together with human pointing or other gestural cues and automatically predicts a bounding box around the indicated object, which is then combined with the user's verbal command to form the grounded instruction.
 Both modes realize intuitive point-to-act control while reusing the same VG-VLA policy trained with visually grounded instructions.
-Detailed interaction interfaces, MLLM prompts are provided in the Appendix.
+Appendix~\ref{sec:inference_modes} details both interaction modes and the associated MLLM prompt.